oaktree11/doomgeneric_versatilepb/README.md

 # doomgeneric_versatilepb
-## stage 2 cloned in doomgeneric source
+## stage 2 added in doomgeneric source

 https://github.com/ozkl/doomgeneric.git

-The Makefile has already been updated to incorporate stage-0 and stage-1
+The doomgeneric Makefile was updated to incorporate stage-0 and stage-1

 the ./mk script invokes make and then runs qemu with the appropriate exe
 ### To clean up the compilation may need to run